This is a sponsored post written by me on behalf of Safeway. All opinions are 100% mine.

 Learn how to make the best-roasted turkey with wonderfully crispy skin and juicy, tender meat.
 This is an easy recipe that is as delicious as it is beautiful.
 It will be the star of your holiday dinner.

-I have the most wonderful roast turkey recipe to share with you today.
-It’s one I’ve been making for a long time, and it never fails to impress.
-It has it all: crispy skin, juicy meat, and amazing flavor.
-It also roasts so it’s perfectly golden.
+I have the most beautiful roast turkey recipe to share with you today.
+Iโve been making it for a long time, and it never fails to impress.
+It has crispy skin, juicy meat, and fantastic flavor.
+It also roasts, so itโs perfectly golden.
 Just the way it should be.

-I’ve tried many, many recipes and most come up a little short.
+Iโve tried many, many recipes, and most come up a little short.
 Either they end up dry and flavorless or lack that crispy skin.
-Or the recipes are so complicated with so many steps it ends up being a stressful experience, which is the last thing we need during the holidays.
+Or the recipes are so complicated with so many steps it end up being a stressful experience, which is the last thing we need during the holidays.

 Easy Roasted Turkey

 - This is a no-brine recipe.
-You can prepare all of it the day of – it’s so simple.
+You can prepare everything the day of โ itโs so simple.

 - The secret is the easy maple glaze.
 It gives the meat tons of flavor and works magic on the skin.
-The sugars in the glaze create a crispy, delicious skin that has a deep golden color.
+The sugars in the glaze create a crispy, delicious skin with a deep golden color.

 Remember when I said this recipe is a no-brine recipe?
-That’s because it’s already brined for you when you buy it!
+Thatโs because it’s already bought for you when you buy it!
+I love a Honeysuckle Whiteยฎ Turkey โ the brine adds so much flavor, and the meat is always super juicy.
+But you can use any turkey that you wish.

 Ingredients